brandcm/Archaic_Splicing/data/gene_enrichment/README.md

 - empiric_FDR contains files with a subset (10%) of the empirically generated null distributions for each term with >= 1 observation per ontology per gene set used to calculate a FDR-corrected p-value threshold.

 - observed contains files indicating which genes per term per ontology are present in each of the eight gene sets.

+The full enrichment results can be found in File S2 in the manuscript directory.